semaphoreci/docs/docs/ci-cd-environment/macos-xcode-13-image.md

             - make test
 ```

-The `macos-xcode13` OS image can only be used in combination with an Apple
+The `macos-xcode13` OS image can only be used in combination with the Apple
-machine type `a1-standard-4`.
+`a1-standard-4` machine type.

 ## System